mrk992/interview/README.md

 The generated image name is `sakila-img`, simply run `docker run -d --name sakila-pg sakila-img` to create a container named `sakila-pg`.

 # F.A.Q.

+*Do you have to complete all the tests?* Ideally yes, but don’t worry if you don’t have enough time to finish all the exercises and the extra point.
+We’re going to value the correctness of the solution as the clean code.

 *Is it OK to share your solutions publicly?* Yes, the questions are not prescriptive, the process and discussion around the code is the valuable part.
 You do the work, you own the code.
 Given we are asking you to give up your time, it is entirely reasonable for you to keep and use your solution as you see fit.

 *Should I do X?* For any value of X, it is up to you, we intentionally leave the problem a little open-ended and will leave it up to you to provide us with what you see as important.
 Just remember the rough time frame of the project.
 If it is going to take you a couple of days, it isn't essential.